Setting Up Your Environment

 brew install python

-- Windows: Install from python.org (ensure “Add Python to PATH” is selected)
+- Windows: Install from python.org (enable “Add to PATH”)

 apt,dnf,pacman)